tal-baum/drugbank_xml2csv_python/README.md

 # drugbank_xml2csv_python
-Python script for converting DrugBank XML to CSV.
-If loading CSV to a SQL database, a sample query is:
+Python script for converting DrugBank XML to relational CSV files.
+If loading CSVs to a SQL database, a sample query is:
 `select distinct drugbank_id, drugname, inhibitor, antagonist, agonist`
 `from drugbank05_drug2target`
 `join drugbank05_partner_protein using (partner_id)`